dunky11/adversarial-frontier-stitching/README.md

 Adversarial frontier stitching is an algorithm to inject a watermark into a neural network.
 It works by first generating a set of inputs, also called the key set which will act as our watermark.
-It does that by applying a transformation, using the "[fast gradient sign](https://arxiv.org/abs/1412.6572)" method, to correctly classified inputs.
+It does that by applying a transformation, using the "[

+sign](https://arxiv.org/abs/1412.6572)" method, to correctly classified inputs.
 If the transformed inputs are still correctly classified we call them false adversaries and if the are now incorrectly classified we call them true adversaries.
 Next we train our pretrained model on the concatenation of the training set and the true and false adversaries using their original labels until the adversaries are correctly classified again.
 Our model is now watermarked.
 If the accuracy of the adversaries is above a predefined arbitrary threshold we verfied that the model was watermarked by us.